iclcv/icl/manual/modules/math.rst

 generic implementation of the direct-least-square fitting approach presented in the paper *Direct Least Square Fitting of Ellipses* by *Andrew W. Fitzgibbon et. al.*.

+.. _math.polyreg:

+Generig Polynomial Regression
+"""""""""""""""""""""""""""""

+The :icl:`PolynomialRegression` is a generic template-based implementation for a polynomial regression network.
+It provides a string-based interface to define regression parameters.